Average Cost of Car Insurance in North Carolina

 At-Fault State with Contributory Negligence

 North Carolina is an at-fault state, meaning the driver who causes an accident is responsible for damages.
-However, the state follows a harsh pure contributory negligence rule where if you're found even 1% at fault for an accident, you can't recover any compensation from the other party.
+The state follows a harsh pure contributory negligence rule where if you're found even 1% at fault for an accident, you can't recover any compensation from the other party.
 This rule exists in only five U.S. jurisdictions and impacts settlement negotiations and insurance claims.

 theftSecurity icon